ReneValjaots/Ac.Ratings.Lua/README.md

 ## Overview

-This is a Lua script for Assetto Corsa that allows you to use the [Ratings Manager](https://github.com/ReneValjaots/Ac.Ratings) in-game.
+This is a Lua app for Assetto Corsa that allows you to use the [Ratings Manager](https://github.com/ReneValjaots/Ac.Ratings) in-game.

 ## Installation
 1. Download the latest `ratings_manager_lua.zip` from the Releases page.